 I understand the above needs a nice coat of veneer.
-Lets get past that, and examine the shape.
+Let get past that and examine the shape.
 There are multiple benefits to a curved speaker cabinet.
-They are excellent at reducing visual impact of an object.
-Take a look at your laptop, notice the sides are curved.
+Curves reduce the visual impact of an object.
+Take a look at your laptop, and notice the sides are curved.
 It makes what would be an oversized object, look a little thinner.
 The same is applicable here.
 In a speaker, that shape further prevents internal resonance, improving acoustic fidelity.

-Now, more importantly than the pure asthetics of the shape, for our purposes, is making the shape.
+Now, more importantly than the pure aesthetics of the shape, for our purposes, is making the shape.

 Used a router with and edge trim bit and the guide to cut the top and bottom of the speaker.
 They are now nice and equal.